-After climbing the 100 mt high hill and enjoyed the view, we proceed to Ruteng where, before reaching the Guest House, I have a stop at the traditional village of Ruteng Pu’u.
+After climbing the 100 mt-high hill and enjoyed the view, we proceed to Ruteng where, before reaching the Guest House, I have a stop at the traditional village of Ruteng Pu’u.

-Located 4 km from Ruteng, Pu’u is one of the most popular places to see the traditional compang, a round stone platform surrounded by a circle of stones and traditional houses.
+Located 4 km from Ruteng, Pu’u is one of the most popular places to see the traditional compang, a round stone altar surrounded by a circle of stones and traditional houses.
 My last stop is at the colourful local market with its many stalls selling fruit, vegetables and any food.

 3°day: Ruteng – Bajawa